quickwit-oss/quickwit/docs/logs-management/overview.md

 ## UI Integration

-Currenlty Quickwit provides a simplistic UI to get basic information from the cluster, indexes and search documents.
+Currently Quickwit provides a simplistic UI to get basic information from the cluster, indexes and search documents.
-If a simple UI is sufficient for you but you need additional features, please open an issue on [GitHub]()!

-Grafana and Elasticsearch query DSL support are planned for Q2 2023, stay tuned!
+If a simple UI is not sufficient for you but you need additional features, Grafana and Elasticsearch query API support are planned for Q2 2023, stay tuned!

+Please open an issue on [GitHub](https://github.com/quickwit-oss/quickwit) if you want to have other integrations.

-## Limitations
+## Known limitations

+There are few limitations on the logs management setup in Quickwit 0.5:
+- Aggregations are not available on sparse fields and JSON field, this will be fixed in 0.6.
+This means that only the timestamp field can support aggregations.
+- The ingest API does not provide High-Availibility and High-Durability, this will be fixed in Q2/Q3.
+- OTLP grpc service index documents only in the `otel-logs-v0` index.

+If you are interested in new features or discover other limitations, please open an issue on [GitHub](https://github.com/quickwit-oss/quickwit).